TauqeerMustafa/TauqeerMustafa/README.md

 <div style="background: #C5B0F4; padding: 48px; border-radius: 24px;" id="open-source">

-## Open Source Tooling
+## Open Source Portfolio

 <br/>

 ### 28 Dependency-Light CLI Tools

-Each scoped to solve a single problem exceptionally well
+I believe good tools should do one thing exceptionally well.
+Each of these utilities is deliberately scoped, thoroughly documented, and built for production use.

 <br/>